Naila-Srivastava/Life-Expectancy-Analysis/README.md

 * PCA didn’t improve prediction but raw engineered features worked best.
 * Model deployment adds a practical layer to any predictive analysis project.

+## 🔐 Model Artifacts

+Pre-trained model and scaler files are available in the `/models` directory.
+These are essential for inference and app deployment.

+> Note: If you're running the Streamlit app locally, ensure these files are present in the correct path.

 ## 🧩 What’s Next?

 1. Implement SHAP or LIME for model explainability